seriaati/hoyo-buddy-wiki/docs/Why-Hoyo-Buddy.md

 ## It's Free

 Hoyo Buddy is completely free.
 We understand the frustration when developers lock fundamental features (like custom art for character build cards) behind a paywall, essentially forcing you to pay.
 That's why we never lock any features behind a paywall.
-Everything on Hoyo Buddy is free—there are no "premium" features or perks.
+Everything on Hoyo Buddy is free — there are no "premium" features or perks.

 ## It's Easy to Use